thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 ## Conclusion

 Opaque tokens are distinguishable and prevent us from running into naming collisions.
-In addition they provide a bit better error messages.
+In addition, they provide a bit better error messages.
 Whenever we create a token that is not a type, `OpaqueToken` should be used.
 If we're using Angular in version >= 4.x, we use `InjectionToken` instead.